 We're not talking garden-variety comments that don't contribute to the task or meeting at-hand, but it is important to speak up at least once in a meeting.
 Otherwise your colleagues and higher-ups will start to think you have nothing to add.

-The biggest hurdle is speaking up for the first time, and if you're not quite yet read, next time you’re in a meeting and you have an idea, write it down.
+The biggest hurdle is speaking up for the first time, and if you're not quite ready, next time you’re in a meeting and you have an idea, write it down.

 Go home and practice saying that idea out loud in multiple different tones.
 Find the one that resonates with you, that feels like most authentic.
 Next time you’re in a meeting draw on that at-home experience and be heard!